carpben/coding_notes/Redux patterns/redux+typescript.md

 }
 ```

 All this boilerplate for just 3 possible actions.
-All this boilerplate and we still haven't added Typescript, so our code isn't type safe, isn't mutation safe, and we doesn't get much support from the editor.
+All this boilerplate and we still haven't added Typescript, so our code isn't type safe, isn't mutation safe, and we don't get much support from the editor either.
 Here are some examples for possible errors:
 1. The reducer checking for an action.type that can't possibly be dispatched.
 ```js
 // reducers.js